 Care Coordinators/Health Coaches

-Personal Health Advocate Care Coordinators introduce you to the program and assist in developing your health goals.
-Care Coordinators are also available to support navigation of the health care system and direct referrals to primary care providers and specialists.
+Personal Health Advocate Care Coordinators support navigation of the health care system and direct referrals to primary care providers and specialists.
 This includes follow up on referrals, and connecting you to community resources.

-Transitions Coordinators provide helpful coaching, education, and resources to you if you were recently released from the emergency room or following a hospital encounter.
+Transitions Coordinators provide helpful coaching, education, and resources to you if you were recently released from the emergency room or following a hospitalization.
 Transitions Coordinators can assist with scheduling follow-up appointments with your primary care provider or referrals to specialists or other services as needed.

 Carolina Assessment of Medications Program (CAMP) is a pharmacist-led program that offers medication management.
 The CAMP team provides education regarding proper medication use, resolution of problems, and making the most of your medications in order to reach your health goals.